-- Major river basins with catchment area of over 20,000 km2 which account of 85% of total run-off all tha rivers.
+- Major river basins with catchment areas of over 20,000 km2 which account for 85% of total run-off of all the rivers.
 There are 14 major rivers in India , including Ganga , Indus, Godavari, Krishna, Brahmaputra, Narmada, Tapi, Kaver, Penner, Brahamani, Mahi , Subarnrekha and Sabarmati.

 - Medium rivers basins with catchment area between 2000 to 20,000 km2 , accounting for 7% of total run-off.
 There are 44 in number.

 - Minor river basins with a catchment area of below 2000 km2 accounting for 8% of total run-off.